Phenomena (film)

-Phenomena is a 1985 Italian supernatural horror giallo film directed by Dario Argento and starring Jennifer Connelly, Daria Nicolodi, and Donald Pleasence.
-The plot concerns an American girl at a remote Swiss boarding school who discovers she has psychic powers that allow her to communicate with insects, and uses them to pursue a serial killer who is butchering young women at and around the school.
+Phenomena is a 1985 Italian giallo film produced and directed by Dario Argento, who co-wrote the screenplay with Franco Ferrini.
+It stars Jennifer Connelly, Daria Nicolodi, Dalila Di Lazzaro, Patrick Bauchau and Donald Pleasence.
+The plot concerns an American teenage girl (Connelly) at a remote Swiss boarding school who discovers she has psychic powers that allow her to communicate with insects, and uses them to pursue a serial killer who is targeting young girls at and around the school.
+This film marked Jennifer Connelly’s debut in a leading role.

-After its release in Italy, Phenomena was purchased for distribution in the United States by New Line Cinema, who excised over 20 minutes of the original cut, releasing it under the alternate title Creepers.
-This shortened version was also released in the United Kingdom the following year in the spring of 1986.
+After its release in Italy, Phenomena was purchased for distribution in the United States by New Line Cinema, which excised over 20 minutes of the original cut, releasing it under the alternate title Creepers.
+This shortened version was also released in the United Kingdom in April 1986.

 Plot

-After missing a bus in the Swiss countryside, a 14-year-old Danish tourist, Vera Brandt, tries looking for help.
-She comes across a cottage and is attacked and beheaded by a stranger.
-Eight months later, her case is being inspected by forensic entomologist John McGregor and Inspector Rudolf Geiger of the Kantonpolizei, who note that Brandt is but the first of a series of murders against young girls, including McGregor's former assistant.
+After missing a bus in the Swiss countryside, 14-year-old Danish tourist Vera Brandt comes across a cottage and is beheaded by an unseen assailant, who retains her body.

+Eight months later, her case is being inspected by forensic entomologist John McGregor and Inspector Rudolf Geiger of the Kantonspolizei Zürich, who note that Vera is the first in a series of murders of young girls, including McGregor's former assistant.
 Meanwhile, Jennifer Corvino, the daughter of a famous American actor, arrives at the Swiss Richard Wagner Academy for Girls, chaperoned by Frau Brückner, who places her with roommate Sophie.

-While sleepwalking through the academy and out onto the roof, Jennifer witnesses a student being murdered.
-She awakens and flees into the woods, where McGregor's chimpanzee, Inga, finds her and leads her to him.
+At night, Jennifer sleepwalks through the academy and witnesses a student being murdered.
+She flees into the woods, where McGregor's chimpanzee, Inga, finds her and leads her to him.
 Upon noticing the affection his captive insects have for Jennifer, McGregor comes to believe that she has a telepathic link with them.
-Back at the academy, the headmistress has Jennifer medically tested via EEG for her sleepwalking.
-The procedure makes Jennifer uneasy when she gets brief visions of the previous night's events.

-The following night, the murderer kills Sophie, mistaking her for Jennifer as she is wearing the same sweater she wore when she witnessed the prior murder.
-Jennifer sleepwalks again and is led by a firefly to the scene of Sophie's death, where she finds a maggot-infested glove.
-She shows it to McGregor, who identifies the maggots as the larvae of Great Sarcophagus flies, which are drawn to decaying human flesh.
-He theorises that the killer is a necrophile who has been keeping his victims close to him post-mortem, unintentionally collecting the maggots on himself.
+The following night, the murderer kills Sophie.
+Jennifer sleepwalks again and is led by a firefly to the scene of Sophie's murder, where she finds a maggot-infested glove.
+McGregor identifies the maggots as the larvae of Great Sarcophagus flies, which are drawn to decaying human flesh.
+He theorises that the killer is a necrophile who has been keeping his victims close to him post-mortem.